kth1969/Eleventy_web_project/about/index.md

 title: About the Project
 ---

-It is a student project.
+It is a 9 Days student Web-project in Digital Ideation HSLU Luzern.
-The screen shots are from the Webpage Wayback Archiv and the selection was curated by me.
+The screen shots are from the Webpage Wayback Archiv and the selection was curated by me, Karin Fischer.
 There are popular webpages from different sections that I could think of.
-I tried to find more than one in a rubrik like art museum or newspaper or artist to compare them with each other.
+I tried to find early adopters to the internet to show also the changes of the pages in timeline and more than one example in a rubrik to compare them with each other.
+Mainly the selection contains international and swiss webpages from art museum, newspaper and magazins, artists, tv channels, public transport and Technology companies.